- Artwork printed by EPSON Stylus Pro 7880 (Epson Ultra Chrome K3 Vivid Magenta) on canvas.

 - Payments by Paypal or 2Checkout.

-Buy art print Rape of the Sabine Women (Reflections on works by Pablo Picasso) in my store
+History of the Rape of the Sabine Women by Pablo Picasso

 Picasso’s series The Rape of the Sabines was executed at the height of the Cuban Missile Crisis in the autumn of 1962.
 The works capture the showdown between East and West and the very real threat of the annihilation of humanity in a Third World War and nuclear Armageddon.